xinwenfu/VChat_GMON_SEH/README.md

 		<img src="Images/I20.png" width=600>

 8. Notice where we have jumped to?
-This is slightly off as we jumped to the the address in the first hald of the SEH record
+This is slightly off as we jumped to the the address in the first half of the SEH record

 	<img src="Images/I21.png" width=600>